MERCHANT NAVY OFFICERS PENSION FUND (THE "SCHEME")

 We will need to use your personal information such as your contact details and information about your membership to communicate with you and assist with queries.

-We will also need to process personal information relating to staff at the employers of Scheme members (e.g. business contact information) when we correspond with employers about the Scheme.
+We will also need to process personal information relating to staff at the employers of Scheme members, Trustee directors and third party service providers (e.g. business contact information) when we correspond with these parties about the Scheme.

 It is necessary in our legitimate interest to use your personal information for the purposes of administering the Scheme in order to pay each member's benefits.